 The Lighting of the Sydney Opera House Sails in the evening is the moment when the spectacular Vivid Light kicks off.
-The Sails will be illuminated with the work of six Indigenous artists, celebrating the celestial Songlines of Australian Aboriginal astronomy.
+In 2016 the Sails were illuminated with the work of six Indigenous artists, celebrating the celestial Songlines of Australian Aboriginal astronomy.

-Flora and fauna are also a major theme, with The Royal Botanic Garden becoming the site of 3D-mapped projections that add a touch of fantasy to its natural world for the first time.
-Taronga Zoo also joins the festival for the first time, with 10 exquisite large-scale lanterns depicting precious, endangered species.
+Flora and fauna were also a major theme, with The Royal Botanic Garden becoming the site of 3D-mapped projections that add a touch of fantasy to its natural world for the first time.
+Taronga Zoo joining the festival with 10 exquisite large-scale lanterns depicting precious, endangered species.

-The same venue will also be transformed for the inaugural Curve Ball, a large-scale live music and art event created by Fuzzy Music and featuring musical performances across two stages.
-Vivid LIVE at the Sydney Opera House also unleashes a series of headline acts including indie synth-pop legends New Order and the Australian premiere of Anohni’s astonishing multimedia show.
+The same venue was also transformed for the inaugural Curve Ball, a large-scale live music and art event created by Fuzzy Music and featuring musical performances across two stages.
+Vivid LIVE at the Sydney Opera House also unleashed a series of headline acts, including indie synth-pop legends New Order and the Australian premiere of Anohni’s astonishing multimedia show.

-Smaller art house music venues, located throughout the inner city, will also join in a celebration of bands and performers.
+Smaller art house music venues, located throughout the inner city, also joined in a celebration of bands and performers.

-Vivid Ideas also features great innovative events such as the popular Robowars, where robots made by participants battle it out, the new CLIPPED Music Video Festival, the MCA Zine Fair which showcases our top zine-making talent and the ETSY Sydney Made Market which celebrates all things handmade by modern artisans and designers.
+Vivid Ideas also featured great innovative events such as the popular Robowars, where robots made by participants battled it out, the new CLIPPED Music Video Festival, the MCA Zine Fair which showcased our top zine-making talent and the ETSY Sydney Made Market which celebrated all things handmade by modern artisans and designers.

-Explore the full program of events at vividsydney.com.
+Stay tuned for the full program of 2017 events at vividsydney.com.